maxencebonamy/Tournament-Generator/README.md

 This software allows you to generate a multiplayer and multigame tournament plannning with a customizable number of teams and games, and with 1V1 confrontations.

+To do this, simply enter the team and game names in the `config.json` file, then run the program, and an Excel file will be generated with the entire tournament schedule.

 <br>

 <p align="center">